 TALK: Networks and Social Capital in Japan’s 3/11 disasters

-Sponsored by the IHC’s Reinventing Japan RFG, the East Asia Center, and the Department of East Asian Languages and Cultural Studies.
+Sponsored by the IHC’s Reinventing Japan RFG, the East Asia Center, the Department of East Asian Languages and Cultural Studies, the Environmental Humanities Initiative, the UCSB Critical Issues in America series: Climate Futures, the Global Environmental Justice Project, the Department of Political Science, the Department of Environmental Studies, and the Department of Global Studies.

+- See more events sponsored by the IHC's Reinventing Japan RFG: http://www.ihc.ucsb.edu/tag/reinventing-japan-rfg/

 Event Details